-It has been estimated that droughts are the world’s costliest natural disaster, accounting for a cost of 6-8 billion US dollars annually, and affect more people than any other form of natural disaster (Wilite, 2000).
-They are considered to be the most far-reaching of all natural disasters, causing short and long-term economic losses as well as significant secondary and tertiary impacts, particularly in the food, water and energy sectors.
-Droughts are considered to impact nations and countries around the world with dramatic economic and ecologic damage.
+It has been estimated that droughts are the world’s costliest natural disasters and affect more people than any other form of natural disaster (Wilhite, 2000).
+Droughts are considered to be the most far-reaching of all natural disasters, causing short and long-term economic and ecological losses as well as significant secondary and tertiary impacts and

-This learning page presents the background documents and other learning materials from the initiative.
+This learning page presents the background documents and other relevant materials from the initiative.